-NOTE 18.
+NOTE 19.
 INCOME TAXES

-As more fully described in Note 2, Opteum acquired OFS on November 3, 2005.
-OFS is a TRS, which is a taxpaying entity for U.S. federal income tax purposes and is taxed separately from Opteum.
+As more fully described in Note 3, Opteum acquired OFS on November 3, 2005.
+OFS is a TRS, which is a taxpaying entity for income tax purposes and is taxed separately from Opteum.
 There is no tax provision for the Company for the six and three months ended June 30, 2005, as this was prior to the acquisition of OFS, and Opteum was solely a non-taxpaying REIT during this period.
-At November 3, 2005, OFS recorded a deferred tax liability of approximately \$22.6 million related to the difference as of such date in the carrying amount and the tax basis of the originated MSRs, among other items.
+At the date of aquisition, OFS recorded a deferred tax liability of approximately \$22.6 million related to the difference as of such date in the carrying amount and the tax basis of the originated mortgage servicing rights at the date of the business combination, among other items.